hknakst/Detection-of-copy-move-forgery/README.md

 ![algorithm](https://github.com/hknakst/Detection-of-copy-move-forgery/blob/master/photos/algorithm.png)

-**The objective of the project**: In this Project, it is aimed to determine the frauds that can be made by copying a certain area within an image and sticking to the same image.
-Again, this project is intended to be resistant to algorithms that compress an image, such as jpeg.
+**The objective of the project**: In this Project, it is aimed to determine the frauds that can be made by copying a certain area within an image and pasting it to the same image.
+Also this project is intended to be resistant to algorithms that compress an image, such as jpeg.